scripting-drafts/Port-Barcelona-Whatsapp-Bot/README.md

 This is a prototype I keep developing in my spare time.
 It could build a good source of data to train an AI.
 Soon available on GNU/Linux, currently testing on OS X.

 Run it from its folder by typing "python3.7 start.py" and scan the QR code with a phone.
-Message him from another phone to initialize it.
+Message him from other phones to initialize it.
 I added a queue in order to handle multiple users.

 The frontend is at 127.0.0.1:8000/items/ and 127.0.0.1:8000/invalid_items/